ksh-20/Send-It/README.md

-# 🔐 SendIt: An Online File Sharing Software
+# 🔐 SendIt: An Online File Sharing Application

 SendIt is a real-time, secure **online file sharing web application** that allows users to transfer files across the internet using a **4-digit PIN**.
 The sender uploads a file and shares a PIN with the receiver, who can download the file instantly-no login required and a user friendly application.